DMadonko/ETL-Project/README.md

 * Ensure that Kaggle API installed although the ETL_automation_Script.sh will install this automatically.
 * Ensure that psycopg is installed
 * Ensure that the path to posgres binaries are added to the PATH environment variable (the script will add the default installation path)
-* Ensure that the following credentials are present
+* Ensure that the following credentials are on hand
     - Kaggle API user name
     - Kaggle API key
     - Google Cloud API Key